pkali/scorch_src/Manuals/MANUAL_EN.md

 ## 5. Game mechanics - offensive weapons

+Large points received by the player is the number of tanks that died earlier.
+If any of the other tanks capitulated earlier (with **White Flag**) it is not added to those that died and does not grant points.
+Only these points determine the order in the summary.

 ### Energy of tanks.
-- At the beginning of each round, each tank has 99 ash units of energy.
+* At the beginning of each round, each tank has 99 units of energy.
-- Tanks' energy is depleted in 3 ways:
+* Energy of tanks is depleted in 3 ways:
     * one unit after each shot is fired
     * while falling (one pixel down - 2 units).
     * when a projectile hits the tank or next to it - and here the amount of energy subtracted depends on the distance from the center of the explosion and the type/power of the projectile.

 ### Energy and money.
 How energy subtraction and earning money works:

 After each round the amount of money gained/lost is calculated, this is done on the basis of two variables accumulated by each tank during the round.
 These variables are:

 **gain** - energy "captured" from tanks hit (also if you hit yourself :) and here's the catch, if you have very little energy left it can be profitable to hit yourself with a powerful weapon!